Abdul Azim Badakhshi: Controversy

 In 2023, Badakhshi was set to compete on May 27 at Road to UFC in at the UFC Performance Institute in Shanghai.
 He was unable to attend because he was incarcerated after fracturing his jaw fellow fighter Srikant Sekhar after in a brawl inside the cage at Matrix Fight Night 9 in New Delhi.
 Badakshi was accused by Sekhar of sucker punching him and fracturing his jaw.
 Badakhshi was imprisoned for one year in Indian Tihar jail.
 He claims the Indian was insulting the Afghan fans.
 In response to the incident, MFN issued a statement banning all Afghan fighters from competing in the promotion.

 Personal life

 Badakhshi is a devout Muslim.
-In a 2023 television interview, Abdul Azim Badakhshi confirmed that he is engaged to Krishna Shroff, the daughter of Jackie Shroff and sister of Tiger Shroff, one of the most famous actors in Indian cinema.
+In a 2023 television interview, Abdul Azim Badakhshi confirmed that he is engaged to Krishna Shroff, the daughter of Jackie Shroff and sister of Tiger Shroff, one of the actors in Indian cinema.
 He is also involved in human rights activities.